bw493/eeg-beta-power-pipeline/README.md

 **`eeg_pipeline.py` cannot be run correctly without first producing a well-formed `trials_output.csv` via `eeg_to_trials.py`.** This document specifies all prerequisites for both scripts.

-Note on interface approach: A prior CruX BCI project (ssvep-bci-openbci) exposes its pipeline through a web-based interface.
+> **Note on interface approach**: A prior CruX BCI project (ssvep-bci-openbci) exposes its pipeline through a web-based interface.
 This project does not follow that pattern.
 All analysis is executed directly through eeg_pipeline.py from the terminal.
 No browser or web server is required.

 ---